videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/interactive-live-streaming/interaction-in-livestream/notify-attendees.md

 # Notify Attendees in Realtime - Javascript

-When doing livestream, you may want to broadcast message to all the viewers at once.

-Let us see, how we can use PubSub to implement this functionality.
-If you are not familiar with the PubSub mechanism and `usePubSub`hook, you can [follow this guide](/react/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/pubsub).
+This guide explains how PubSub can be used to implement the functionality of broadcasting a message to all the viewers at once.
+If you are not familiar with the PubSub mechanism and `pubSub`, you can [follow this guide](./pubsub).

 ### Notifying Attendees

-1. We will be creating a button and text input to take the message input and we will publish a message it the topic `NOTIFY_ATTENDEES`
+1. To implement this functionality, begin by creating a "Notify Attendees" button along with a text input to capture the message.
+When a message is entered into the input and the button is clicked, publish a message with the topic `NOTIFY_ATTENDEES`.

 ```js
 let meeting;